Aaron98990/wii-inspect/README.md

 - Investigating the recommendation system for Wii Sports Resort.
 I suspect there is a place to keep track of the number of games played but still testing.
 - Level (0 - 2500) and accomplishments (Superstar or Pro) for games have not been found but I suspect a place.
 - Island Flyover Statistics including iPoints, balloons, 8 unlockable achievments, and balloons/iPoints in 5 minutes record.
+- Include the **Superstar Score** - the score of a game where a player starts and ends at or as close as possible to Skill Level 2000.

 Branches
 - Everything is done directly to master.
 Dev is for my experimentations and will include wacky numbers and be harder to read.